MassimoFoti/jasmineFixtures/README.md

 As an alternative you can call jasmineFixtures before `jasmine.Ajax.install()` is invoked.

+## Loading subresources

+jasmineFixtures will not load any subresources contained inside the fixtures such as scripts, stylesheets, or iframes.

 ## Looking for additional matchers for Jasmine?

 Take a look at [jasmineMatchers](https://github.com/MassimoFoti/jasmineMatchers````)